Last Updated on December 29, 2021

-The US Food & Drug Administration has repeatedly tested certain fish species for mercury content, and anchovies come in at a very low 0.016 PPM (parts per million) of mercury on average (source: FDA).
+The US Food & Drug Administration has repeatedly tested certain species of fish for mercury content, and anchovies come in at a very low 0.016 PPM (parts per million) of mercury on average (source: FDA).

 The Environmental Defense Fund also makes a distinction between the different species of anchovy that are found worldwide, but they all come into the “low mercury” classification (source: EDF).

-Finally, a 2014 study in Turkey looked at hundreds of anchovy samples and found that mercury levels in those who consumed them remained at safe levels “within permitted ranges” (source: PMC).
+Finally, a 2014 study in Turkey looked at hundreds of anchovy samples and found that levels of mercury in those who consumed them remained at safe levels “within permitted ranges” (source: PMC).

 The upshot of all this?
-Anchovies are a low mercury fish and can be enjoyed safely in pregnancy without worrying about their mercury level.
+Anchovies are low mercury types of fish and can be enjoyed safely in pregnancy without worrying about their mercury level.
 Since they are so intensely flavored, it’s not usual to eat large quantities of anchovies, either.

 Note that if you’re in the UK, the NHS say to limit your intake of oily fish like anchovies to two portions a week.
 This is due to concerns about pollutant content (source: NHS).
 Other countries don’t have this recommended limit.